tsainei/portfolio/_posts/2020-12-09-100DaysOfCode - Day 10 Calculator.md

 Today I had a job interview, I spent the whole day preparing for it.
 I did my best and it went very well.
 I still don't have time to make up the project I missed.

-This is my first to make a calculator it is easier than I expected.
+This is my first to make a calculator.
+It is easier than I expected.

 > This is my project: [Day10_Calculator](https://portfolio.tsainei.com/100DaysOfCode/Day10_Calculator/) and my [code](https://github.com/tsainei/portfolio/tree/main/100DaysOfCode/Day10_Calculator)